-The ZyXEL device is the ideal high-speed Internet access solution.
-It is compatible with all major ADSL DSLAM (Digital Subscriber Line Access Multiplexer) providers and supports the ADSL standards as shown in Table 1 on page 32.
-In addition, the ZyXEL device allows wireless clients access to your network resources.
+The ZyXEL Device is the ideal high-speed Internet access solution.
+It is compatible with all major ADSL DSLAM (Digital Subscriber Line Access Multiplexer) providers and supports the ADSL standards as shown in Table 1 on page 35.
+In addition, the ZyXEL Device with the wireless features allows wireless clients access to your network resources.

-The ZyXEL device provides protection from attacks by Internet hackers.
+The ZyXEL Device provides protection from attacks by Internet hackers.
 By default, the firewall blocks all incoming traffic from the WAN.
 The firewall supports TCP/UDP inspection and DoS (Denial of Services) detection and prevention, as well as real time alerts, reports and logs.